-There are many ways to conduct your search in order to find exact articles.
-When searching a specific title, putting your search terms in quotation marks narrows down the search results.
-This method is called "exact phrase searching".
+There are many ways to conduct your search to find exact articles.
+When searching for a specific title, putting your search terms in quotation marks narrows down the search results.
+This method is called "exact phrase searching."

 When you are searching for a specific author's body of work, use our "Advanced Search" feature on the library homepage.